FarronF/limerick-council-meetings/meetings/2021/07/05-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 14th June 2021.md

 enhance the night time economy throughout Limerick.

-The amendment was proposed by Cllr O’Sullivan, seconded by Cllr O’Donovan.--- **11.Change to Chapter 4-Data Centres**
+The amendment was proposed by Cllr O’Sullivan, seconded by Cllr O’Donovan.
+---
+**11.Change to Chapter 4-Data Centres**

 Cllr O’Donovan proposed the following amendment: